 Learn how to access the digital projector in room HP5151

 - Prohibited Food/Drinks

 - Other Policies

 The SCS computer labs are for the use of SCS students, staff and faculty only.
-If there are non-SCS students in the lab please report them to firstname.lastname@example.org or contact University Safety at x3612
+If there are non-SCS students in the lab, please report them to the SCS Tech Staff or contact University Safety at x3612

 Working Late?
-Your not alone!
+You’re not alone!
 Working After Hours Program

 The School of Computer Science is using Campus Card Access for its laboratories.
 This means that you can use your Campus Card to enter the labs.

 Your lab access is based on the program and course that you are currently enrolled in.
-For example, if you are enrolled in COMP3004 in the fall term then your access for the lab will commence on the first day of the fall term and end at the last day of the fall term (unless otherwise posted).
+For example, if you are enrolled in COMP3004 in the fall term then your access to the lab will commence on the first day of the fall term and end on the last day of the fall term (unless otherwise posted).